#71051: CMF Series 28 Animals Review

 Rabbit Suit

-The Rabbit’s standout is the basket.
-The Bag / Basket Medium Nougat Bag / Basket mold has been in production since 2012, but the Easter egg print inside it is exclusive to this set.
-The Food Egg White with Bright Pink Tulips, Bright Light Orange/Green Decorations print Food Egg will be familiar to botanical set fans.
+inside it is exclusive to this set.
 The figure itself is pleasant but not a standout.
 Its seasonal nature does make it a natural display piece around spring, which is something.

 Lion Suit

-The Lion is a strong figure with one genuinely weak accessory.
-The mane headwear is excellent: sculpted with real depth and texture, and readable as a lion at any scale.
+#71028-5.
 The dual-color tail with its darker tufted end is a nice new element that adds to the overall silhouette.
-The leg printing helps ground the costume read.
+The leg printing helps ground the costume.
 And then there is the turkey leg, which is there because LEGO needed something and a turkey leg is a classic prop.
-It is not offensive, but in a wave where almost every other accessory tells a small story, the turkey leg just sits there.
-The figure more than compensates with everything else it brings.
+It is not great, but in a wave where almost every other accessory tells a small story, the turkey leg just sits there.
+The figure does compensates with everything else it brings.

 Parrot Suit